 How to serve roasted red pepper and aubergine dip

 The dip is best served at room temperature.
 I like to top it with some flaked almonds and parsley, and a good drizzle of olive oil, but wouldn’t blame you if you wanted to dive straight in!
-This goes great with grilled or toasted pitta breads, but is also lovely with fresh and crunchy slices of cucumber, carrot and pepper.
+This goes great with grilled or toasted pitta breads or hummus flatbreads, but is also lovely with fresh and crunchy slices of cucumber, carrot and pepper.
 I also love to eat this on the side of a big slice of vegan tortilla (also known as Spanish omelette).

 For a little something different, a batch of these tofu nuggets works a dream alongside this too.
 I’d also recommend whipping up a quick batch of Turkish sumac onions to enjoy on the side- they add an awesome crunch and punchiness!